dylanneild/nio-http/README.md

 ### Current Status

 Functional for basic text requests via a StringRequestHandler (see example below) - using GET and HEAD requests over HTTP/1.0 and HTTP/1.1.
-GET/HEAD/POST requests working, as do parameter value and header value passing via GET.
+GET/HEAD/POST requests working, as do parameter value and header value passing via GET/POST (GET and POST via x-www-form-urlencoded only; presently form/multipart requests are received but not decoded into values).

-File stream responses are not yet implemented.
+File stream responses are not yet implemented (Simple String handlers as exampled below only), though this is an immediate issue to resolve.

 ### Issues